Euromax Resources (CVE:EOX) Trading Down 20% – Time to Sell?

-Euromax Resources Ltd. (CVE:EOX – Get Free Report)’s stock price dropped 20% during mid-day trading on Thursday .
+Euromax Resources Ltd. (CVE:EOX – Get Free Report)’s share price fell 20% during trading on Wednesday .
 The company traded as low as C$0.02 and last traded at C$0.02.
-Approximately 172,112 shares changed hands during mid-day trading, an increase of 30% from the average daily volume of 132,193 shares.
+171,112 shares traded hands during mid-day trading, an increase of 30% from the average session volume of 131,943 shares.
 The stock had previously closed at C$0.03.

 Euromax Resources Ltd. engages in the exploration and development of mineral right interests in Macedonia.
 The company primarily explores for copper and gold deposits.
 Its flagship project is the Ilovica-Shtuka gold-copper project, which is located in Southeast Macedonia with annual production of approximately 83 kilo ounces of gold and 16 kilotons of copper.
 The company was formerly known as Omax Resources Ltd. and changed its name to Euromax Resources Ltd. in 2004.
 Euromax Resources Ltd. was incorporated in 1990 and is based in Skopje, North Macedonia.